 - An initial visit to the school is a good idea.
 Meet the principal and the teacher of infants.
-Show your child the school building, the cloakroom, the classroom, where the toilets are and the playground. - Talk to your child about your own school days.
-If you haven't got a funny memory of your first day at school, make one up! - Emphasise the opportunities for making friends and for getting involved in new activities.
+Show your child the school building, the cloakroom, the classroom, where the toilets are and the playground.
+Contact your school and ask if they have an infant open/visit day. - Talk to your child about your own school days.
+Be positive about your experience. - Emphasise the opportunities for making friends and for getting involved in new activities.
 However, don't 'hype up' school life.
-Approach this talk with a calm attitude and treat it as normal. - Introduce your child to another junior infant, if possible have her/him around to play during the holidays.
-It is important for your child to see some familiar faces on the first day. - Children should be able to put on and take off coats and hang them up, use the toilet and flush it properly, wash their hands and tidy up their crayons and colouring books.
+Approach this talk with a calm attitude and treat it as normal. - Introduce your child to another junior infant, if possible have them around to play during the holidays.
+It is reassuring for your child to see some familiar faces on the first day. - Children should be able to put on and take off coats and hang them up, use the toilet and flush it properly, wash their hands and

+- tidy up their crayons and colouring books.
 Play 'pretend school' with your child.
-Help to practice putting things in and out of the school bag and to open and close their lunchbox. - Teach them to use a handkerchief or tissue, share toys and take turns. - Label your children's clothes and belongings clearly and help them to identify their own belongings.

-- Your child should know his/her home address.
-You should also provide the school with the name and telephone number of a person to be contacted if you are not at home.
-Explain this arrangement to your child. - M Allow your children to do things independently. - Encourage confidence by having them dress themselves.
-Allow time for this in the morning. - Mon't criticise if things are not exactly to your liking, such as buttons that are not perfect or a tie that is slightly crooked. - Praise their efforts at every opportunity.
+Help to practice putting things in and out of the school bag and to open and close their lunchbox. - Teach them to use a handkerchief or tissue, share toys and take turns. - Label your children's clothes and belongings clearly and help them to identify their own belongings. - You should provide the school with the name and telephone number of a person to be contacted if you are not at home.
+Explain this arrangement to your child. - Allow your child to do things independently. - Encourage confidence by having them dress themselves.
+Allow time for this in the morning. - Don't criticise if things are not exactly to your liking, such as buttons that are not perfect or a tie that is slightly crooked - Praise their efforts at every opportunity.